mouseless-eth/Speedrun-Ethernaut-In-Foundry/18_MagicNumber/README.md

 #### Part Three : Deploying Contract

-##### 1. let's create the contract from your browser console on Ethernaut - no idea how to do this step in foundry :(
+##### 1. Let's create the contract from your browser console on Ethernaut - no idea how to do this step in foundry :(

 open your browser console and exectute the following